davenquinn/xenoliths/paper/text/body.md

 was likely active during the eruption of the Crystal Knob neck.
-Integration of theoretical and observational data on intra-continental transform faults [@Platt2011; @Titus2007] indicate that at lower crustal-upper mantle levels Hosgri fault shear could be distributed across 10’s of kilometers normal to the fault surface
+Integration of theoretical and observational data on intra-continental transform faults [@Platt2011; @Titus2007] indicate that at lower crustal--upper mantle levels Hosgri fault shear could be distributed across 10s of kilometers normal to the fault surface [Figure \ref{neogene_sections}].
-\figref{neogene_sections}.
 Eruption of small-volume basaltic flows of Plio-Pleistocene age, some with lower crust and upper mantle xenoliths also occurred ~150 km north of Crystal Knob along the San Andreas-Calaveras fault bifurcation zone [@Jove1998; @Titus2007].
 Xenoliths recovered